Restoration Construction Internship (Paid)

 Qualifications:

 Must be a current college student with a background and interest in education, environmental science/studies, and/or biology.
-Applicant must be fluent in Spanish, and comfortable teaching students in Spanish and English.
+Applicant must be fluent in Spanish and English, and comfortable teaching students in Spanish and English.
 This position requires work outside in all types of weather and uneven terrain.

 Time Commitment

 This is a paid internship that requires a time commitment of 1-2 days a week between 7-8 hours a day, Monday-Friday.
 There are two overnight field trips, and each intern will be required to attend at least one of these.
 There may occasional events on weekends (optional).
-Interns will participate in two field trips per month (Sept, Oct, Nov) and also spend time at the Skagit Fisheries office in Mount Vernon preparing for field trips.
+Interns will participate in field trips Sept-June and also spend time at the Skagit Fisheries office in Mount Vernon preparing for field trips.
 The intern will also participate in other education program events.
-Positions term will be Sept 15-Dec 15, 2025.
-Total commitment: 150 hours.
+The ideal candidante can commit to Sept 15, 2025-June 15, 2026, 300 hours.
+Accomodations can be made for a shorter term if necessary.

 To Apply:

 Email resume and cover letter to sfeg@skagitfisheries.org as one PDF with the subject line “River Journey Internship”.
-2 positions total are open until filled, but we will be doing first review of applicants on May 15 and anticipate our first round of interviews in late May.
+1 Position open until filled.

 Now Hiring: Seasonal Riparian Restoration Technician for Summer 2025